tsilva/curriculum-vitae/README.md

 WeGo is a fitness tracking app that can interface with multiple low-budget hardware activity trackers.

 Developed iOS application from top to bottom in record time, against every unexpected obstacle imaginable.
-Had to integrate 5 wearable devices, from different manufacturers, through Bluetooth and Audio Jack.
+Had to integrate five wearable devices, from different manufacturers, through Bluetooth and Audio Jack.
 The project was completely successful from an implementation standpoint, with every standing limitation being attributed to immutable third-party dependencies.

 <!--
 - [App Store](https://itunes.apple.com/us/app/join-wego/id911117062)